I love Perry Noble. God has used him in my life as a friend, a coach, a cheerleader, and once as a boss.

 Recently I was reflecting on my time in Anderson, South Carolina and came up with the Top 5 lessons that stretched and shaped me as a leader:

 5. Work Hard Together, Play Hard Together - Church-work is passionate business - - we're a rescue organization with eternity on the line!
 That's why it's important for team members to enjoy each other.
 It's not about a job; it's about doing life together.
 My fondest memories at NewSpring were the random silly moments in hallways and hanging out together at someone's house watching LOST.
-This is my biggest personal goal with our new church start-up - - to bring people onto our team who we can do life with deeply.

 Case in point: the 1998 Chicago Bulls team.
 They were championship-caliber with back-to-back threepeats in the NBA.
 Sadly, upper-management (the two Jerry's) said some dumb things in the press and made some amateur moves.
 This quickly broke the Bulls' (and public's) trust.
 Within a year, their all-star team of players like Jordan, Pippen, Rodman had all disbanded.
 Disloyalty hijacked the vision and broke the team apart.
 It took Chicago over twelve years to recover from that fiasco.